-Roof leaks can cause serious problems for residential homeowners and commercial business owners.
-Roof leak damage isn’t exclusive to the roofing area, their presence can cause significant damage to the interior of your home and the effects can spread down multiple levels of a building.
-The hardest part of repairing a roof leak is finding the source of the leak in the first place – especially if you have a high pitched roof.
-Since the leak source doesn’t always match where you’re seeing the leak inside the home and the cause may be from several contributing factors, this step is especially challenging.
-This is where most homeowners throw up their hands in frustration and opt-in for quick, cheap roof leak repairs that won’t provide long-term solutions.
+Roof leaks can cause significant problems for residential homeowners and commercial property owners.
+Water damage isn’t exclusive to the roofing area, the presence of roof leaks can cause substantial damage to the interior of your home, and the effects can spread down multiple levels of a building.
+The hardest part of repairing a roof leak is finding the source of the leak in the first place – especially if you have a steeply pitched roof.
+Since the leak source doesn’t always match where you’re seeing the leak inside the home, and there may be multiple causes, this step is uniquely challenging.
+This step is where many homeowners throw up their hands in frustration and start looking for quick, cheap roof leak repairs that do not turn out to be a long-term solution.

-We mentioned earlier that roof leaks can be caused by several factors.
-There are common causes of roof leaks such as old, damaged shingles but the cause can be as intricate as poor flashing installation or even clogged gutters.
+We mentioned earlier that several factors could cause roof leaks.
+There are common causes of roof leaks, such as old, damaged shingles, but the reason can be as intricate as poor flashing installation or even clogged gutters or a cracked vent pipe.
 As you start to determine the cause of your roof leak, we recommend starting here.

 Roofing materials deteriorate with age.
-Shingles who have lived through years of storms and changes in seasons tend to become worn and brittle – leading to cracks that allow water through.
+Shingles that have lived through years of storms and changes in seasons tend to become worn and brittle – leading to cracks that allow water through.
 Have you thought about hiring a residential roof contractor to perform roof maintenance?
-This can mean resealing your roof vents, addressing minor nail pops, and replacing a few shingles.
-If you don’t want to hire a roofing contractor, you can purchase roofing materials at your local Home Depot and perform these small roof repairs yourself.
+This kind of repair can mean resealing roof vents, addressing minor nail pops, or replacing a few shingles.
+Suppose you don’t want to hire a roofing contractor.
+In that case, you can purchase roofing materials, like this product typically available at Lowe’s or Home Depot, and perform these minor roof repairs yourself.

-Roof vents are the weakest part of a roofing system since they’re a penetration, a roofing term that describes any roofing material that penetrates a roof deck and could allow water intrusion.
+Roof vents are the weakest part of a roofing system since they’re a penetration.
+This roofing term describes any component that penetrates a roof deck which increases the risk of a leak originating at that location.
 The boots around roof vents are often made with plastic and are prone to drying and cracking with age.
 Roof leaks originating from these vents often leave water stains, dark spots, and wet areas on the underside of your decking – you’ll likely be able to see this in your attic space.

 There are so many factors that can cause a roof leak.
 We’ve outlined a few more in a different article – 5 Common Causes of Roof Leaks – if you’d like to learn more.

-When you’re trying to repair a roof leak, the leak source is the most important step.
-It’s also not an exact science.
-Roofing contractors have years of experience in finding roof leaks so we do recommend you reach out to a local roofer if you’re having trouble identifying the source of your roof leak.
+Identifying the leak source is the most critical step in repairing a roof leak, but it’s not an exact science.
+Roofing contractors have years of experience in finding roof leaks, so we recommend you reach out to a local roofer if you’re having trouble identifying the source of your roof leak.

 #1: Locate the leak on the inside of the home.
-Confirm the source of the water on the inside of the home is a result of a roof leak and not due to another component of the home such as plumbing or the HVAC system.
+Confirm the water on the house’s interior is the result of a roof leak and is not due to another component such as plumbing or the HVAC system.

 #3: Go into your attic and locate the source of the leak on the underside of the roof deck using the measurements taken from your home living space.
-Review the leak and note the surface where the leak is dripping from.
-Be mindful that water does run with gravity and along rafters so expand your view and make sure you identify where the water seems to be coming from, not just where it’s ending up.
+Review the leak area from the attic to determine which roof components appear to be leaking.
+Be mindful that water does run with gravity and along rafters, so expand your view and make sure you identify where the water seems to be coming from, not just where it’s ending up.

-#5: Safely go onto your roof and apply the measurements taken from the attic space to the roof surface.
-Adjust your measurements depending on the overhang of your roof – but this should provide you a pretty accurate exterior surface area to inspect.
+#5: Go onto your roof, most importantly make sure to take appropriate safety precautions, and inspect the roof surface based on the measurements taken from the attic.
+Adjust your measurements depending on the overhang of your roof – but this should provide you with the relevant exterior surface area to inspect.

-#6: Locate the approximate location where water is entering your attic space.
+#6: Determine the approximate location where water is penetrating the roof to get into your attic space.
 Begin to work outwards from where you believe the roof leak started and check for cracked shingles, nail pops, roof penetrations that may need a sealant or new boots, and missing shingles.

 Before we start, we highly recommend you take advantage of free roof inspections or cost-effective roof maintenance packages through a local reputable roofing contractor to help you repair your roof leaks.
-Performing your own roof leak repairs can be a great option but does come with the risk of wasting time, material, and money if you haven’t identified all of the contributing factors of your roof leak.
-However, we completely understand this isn’t always an option so we’ve put together some tips for fixing your roof leaks below.
+Performing DIY roof leak repairs can be a great option but does come with the risk of wasting time, material, and money if you haven’t identified all of the contributing factors of your roof leak.
+However, we understand entirely professional repairs aren’t everyone’s first choice, so we’ve put together tips for fixing your roof leaks below.

 #1: Straighten and re-attach curled shingles

-Over time, asphalt shingles can start to curl at their corners.
-These curls can trap water and cause cracks in the shingle.
+Over time, asphalt shingles can start to curl at their corners, and these curls can trap water and cause cracks in the shingle.
 Carefully smooth out any curled shingles and use a caulking gun to place a dab of roof sealant under the raised corners.
 Press the shingle down.
 You can also use a trowel at this stage to cover the shingle edges with roofing cement.

 #2: Fix cracked shingles with roof sealant

 There’s no need to replace an entire shingle if it has a clean tear.
 Instead, apply a thick bead of roof sealant under the crack with a caulking gun.
 Press the shingle down, then apply another bead of sealant over the crack.
-Use a putty knife to spread the top bead over both edges of the crack.
+Use a putty knife to spread the top bead over both cracked edges.

 #3: Replace broken or missing shingles

 If all or part of a shingle is missing, head to your local home improvement store and find a matching shingle replacement.
-To remove the broken shingle, carefully lift the edges of the shingle above it with a pry bar.
-Use a hammer to remove the nails at the broken shingles 4 corners, slide it out, and scrape the area beneath it to remove any leftover roofing cement.
-Slide the new shingle into place and drive 1 1/4″ roofing nails into the new shingle corners.
+To remove the broken shingle, carefully lift the edges of the shingle above the damaged shingle with a pry bar.
+Use a hammer to remove the nails attaching the broken shingle to the decking, slide it out, and scrape the area beneath it to remove any leftover roofing cement.
+Slide the new shingle into place and drive 1.25″ roofing nails into the new shingle corners.
 Finally, use a trowel to apply roof cement over any nail heads and edges of the new shingle.

 DIY Roof Repair versus Professional Roofer: